If you’re looking for a fun-filled weekend away, Folkestone Kent is the perfect destination!

 The port town has been progressing a lot more throughout the years but look forward to must-see sites from the famous seaside city.

-If you’re looking to explore more places in the UK, check out this guide on a day trip to Canterbury.
+I hope you enjoyed this Folkestone guide and if you’re looking to explore more places in the UK, check out this guide on a day trip to Canterbury.